Children of Abraham at War: Clash of Messianic Militarisms, by Talmiz Ahmad Delhi, Aakar Books, 2010, 475 pp., Rs 1250, ISBN 978-93-5002-080-7

 Israel and of Islamists in West Asia.
 He notes the power of the Zionist lobby in the

 in alliance with the Christian Right.
-In Israel is the disproportionate
+In US is the disproportionate

 power of the religious parties and of a small group of settlers not averse to